jrymk/EpaperSensorHub/README.md

 # pdtvtPaper

 ## Features
+### DIYable
+Those parallel interface E-ink displays have way better specs and costs cheaper.
+However they require additional hardware to create the driving voltages, which require a custom PCB and SMD soldering.
+This project (at least for the development hardware) does not require any special tools or custom PCB. *Those display are really tempting though...*

 ### NDIR CO2 sensor warns you if the CO2 concentration levels are too high
 High CO2 levels can cause drowsiness, tiredness, and decreases productivity.